How to Start a Virtual Bookkeeping Business

 How are you going to communicate with your clients via email?
 When I started, I had my free Gmail email.
 But, I started to get crap from the people I networked with saying they didn’t think just a “@gmail.com” email is professional enough.

 Enter G Suite (affiliate link).
-Once you get your own domain (really cheap investment on GoDaddy) then you can have your own email address using G Suite.
-And, it is super duper cheap at just $5/mo.
+Once you get your own domain (a really cheap investment on GoDaddy) then you can have your own email address using G Suite.
+And, it is super duper cheap at just $6/mo.
 Even I could afford that starting out.

 Other benefits of G Suite and that low monthly fee are 30GB Cloud Storage, Shared Calendars, and access to G Suite’s document, spreadsheet, and similar office systems.

 Where are you going to save all those files once you get them?
-Well, you do get 30GB included in you G Suite if you go that direction.
+Well, you do get 30GB included in your G Suite if you go that direction.
 I personally also have a Dropbox account.
 You can start an account for just $8.25/mo.

 Become a Virtual Bookkeeping Expert

 Very quickly on, I figured out that QuickBooks was the market leader and I wanted to develop a virtual bookkeeping business on that platform.
 But, over 10 years ago, QuickBooks Online was still very under-appreciated among bookkeepers.
 There wasn’t even any training or even a certification around the program.
 Luckily, my first client pushed me to QuickBooks Online and that has been my platform for my bookkeeping business ever since.

 1. Pick a Bookkeeping Package